 '''

-procedure User_MPCI_Get_Packet (
+rtems_mpci_entry user_mpci_get_packet(

-Packet : access RTEMS.Packet_Prefix_Pointer
+rtems_packet_prefix packet

 );

 '''

 where packet is the address of a pointer to a packet.
 This routine always succeeds and, upon return, packet will contain the address of a packet.
 If for any reason, a packet cannot be successfully obtained, then the fatal error manager should be invoked.